athiththan11/Hydrogen-CLI/README.md

   $ hydrogen datasource:is [FLAG] [ARG]

 OPTIONS
-  -c, --contianer                 create a docker container for the datasource -d, --datasource=mysql|postgre  (required) the type of datasource. refer to the supported options below -g, --generate                  create database and tables in the docker container -r, --replace                   replace Carbon H2 datasource configuration -v, --version=5.7               (required) [default: 5.7] version of the WSO2 Identity Server
+  -c, --contianer                       create a docker container for the datasource -d, --datasource=mysql|postgre|mssql  (required) the type of datasource. refer to the supported options below -g, --generate                        create database and tables in the docker container -r, --replace                         replace Carbon H2 datasource configuration -v, --version=5.7                     (required) [default: 5.7] version of the WSO2 Identity Server

 DESCRIPTION
   ...